zingchart/ZingChart-Backbone/README.md

 ## Installation

 **Use our CDN**:
-The easiest way to get started with backbone.zingchart is to use our [new, fandangled CDN](http://cdn.zingchart.com/).
+The easiest way to get started with backbone.zingchart is to use our [snazzy CDN](http://cdn.zingchart.com/).
 Just paste these scripts in your HTML file **after** your backbone.js file.

 ```
 <script src="cdn.zingchart.com/zingchart.min.js"></script>